-The Archway Project consists of two 24 hour residential properties, a five and a nine bed house, for people with mental health support needs in Hove.
+The Archway Project is a 24 hour residential service comprising of a five and a nine bed house, for people with mental health support needs in Hove.

 Both services have a recovery and person-centred focus, working collaboratively with residents in intensive short term placements.
 The aim is to enable people to move on to more independent living within two years.